Dental Implants – Newton, MA

 A Lifelong Solution for Missing Teeth

 Traditionally, if a patient needed to replace their missing teeth, their only options consisted of restorations that just sat on top of their gum line.
 While these can look fantastic, they tend to lack the stability of real dental structure due to the lack of a root, leading to a weakened bite and discomfort within the mouth.
-Dental implants, on the other hand, are the next best thing to nature because the new teeth are stabilized using titanium tooth roots placed directly into the jawbone.
+Dental implants in Newton, MA, on the other hand, are the next best thing to nature because the new teeth are stabilized using titanium tooth roots placed directly into the jawbone.
 Using this state-of-the-art treatment, Dr. Anjomi can permanently renew someone’s smile and oral health for a lifetime to come, and to start getting it, all you have to do is call us today.

 Why Choose Newton Corner Dental Care for Dental Implants?